BrysonL/personal-site/content/projects/vr_gpt.md

 }
 ```

 The other novel (to me) technique used with the targets is async coroutines.
-These functions run in parallel to the rest of the script (i.e. they don't block other parts of the script) and often wait for some amount of time (`yield return new WaitForSeconds(x)`) before running the rest of the function.
+These functions run in parallel to the rest of the script (i.e. they don't block other parts of the script) and often wait for some amount of time (e.g. `yield return new WaitForSeconds(x)`) before running the rest of the function.
 In my code, they are used as a timer before doing simple actions like unfreezing a target or exploding the target after it has been alive for the set amount of time:

 ```csharp
 IEnumerator Unfreeze()